mannusschomaker/ProgrameerProject-1/PROCESS.md

 when hovering the stacked bar chart dotted lines representing the history of that country are added in the line graph

-i choose to do this relative and not absolute
+i choose to do this relative and not absolute because this is more in the theme of comparison through history

 # day 9

+fixed bugs that gave some update isues

+# day 10

+finished product